Heartburn, indigestion, gastritis…what’s really going on in your stomach?

-Stomachs growl, gurgle, grumble, and groan.
-It’s one of the ways that we know something’s going on in there.
+Stomachs gurgle, grumble, and groan.
+Sometimes, it could be a sign that something’s going on in there.
 Figuring out what’s wrong is not always easy because there can be a lot of overlap between the many possible problems.
 Heartburn, acid reflux (GERD), indigestion (dyspepsia), and stomach inflammation (gastritis) can all share similar symptoms.1,2 Of course, those symptoms can also point to an H. pylori infection.

 Masking an H. pylori Infection